dikshantchitara/React-Messaging-App/README.md

 # Messaging App

 This is a simple messaging app built using React for the front end and Node.js with WebSocket for real-time communication on the backend.
-The app allows users to send messages to each other in real-time over a WebSocket connection.
+The app allows users to send messages to each other in real-time over a WebSocket connection. if you have multiple pc and you want to share some messages between them you can try this http://192.168.1.215:3000/ we know react can open project  on multiple device if they are connected through the same network via this link i created a messaging app

 ## Features